 Other data: economic and environmental

 Recycling in Wisconsin has both economic as well as environmental benefits.
-The market values of the materials diverted from landfills in 2009 annual reports are shown in the Market Value Table below.
-The other link shows the amount of greenhouse gases (GHG) reduced by recycling materials rather than landfilling.
+The market values of the materials diverted from landfills in 2013 annual reports are shown in the Market Value Table below.
+The other link shows the amount of greenhouse gases reduced by recycling materials rather than landfilling in 2014.

-- Tables of GHG emission reductions and emission equivalencies (2011)
+- Tables of greenhouse gas emission reductions and emission equivalencies (2014)

 Annual reports from landfill operators